jedisct1/libclang_rt.builtins-wasm32.a/README.md

 Unless your WebAssembly application is compute-only, you still need some kind of interface with the system.

-[WASI](https://wasi.dev) is the de facto standard, and can be compiled using a stock clang/LLVM 8 or LLVM/9 installation.
+[WASI](https://wasi.dev) is the de facto standard, and can be compiled using a stock clang/LLVM installation.

 Its source code can be found here: [WASI sysroot](https://github.com/WebAssembly/wasi-sdk/releases), and compiles fine even on non-Linux system.